TJ Friedl Preview, Player Props: Reds vs. Giants

-The Cincinnati Reds, including TJ Friedl (batting .268 in his past 10 games, with a double, a triple, a home run, two walks and two RBI), take on starting pitcher Alex Cobb and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.
+The Cincinnati Reds, including TJ Friedl (.317 slugging percentage in past 10 games, including zero home run), battle starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Wednesday at 3:45 PM ET.

+He had a hitless performance in his last game (0-for-4) against the Giants.

 TJ Friedl Game Info & Props vs. the Giants